 You don’t need to spend a fortune to decorate your screened-in porch.
-In fact, armed with the right knowledge, you can spend next to nothing on decor and still get a trendy, sophisticated finish.
-DIY, refurbishment and thrift stores are just a few of the ways you can inexpensively redesign your porch.
+In fact, armed with the right knowledge, you can spend next to nothing on home decor and still get a trendy, sophisticated finish.

 Read on to find out more about how to decorate a screened-in porch on a budget for astonishing results.

 Before making plans for a home shopping spree, be sure to check the places you store older outdoor furniture and other bits and pieces.
 If you have a habit of keeping old cabinets, blinds, throws and pictures, take a look at what you’ve got in the attic or basement.
 You might find that set of wicker chairs you stacked up and forgot about will look great in your new screened-in porch.

 You can also ask friends and family members if they have any pieces they don’t want anymore.
 Offer to do a swap with some of your old furniture and voila!
 You’ve got something entirely new to your home for free.

 Don’t think of a DIY project as something to fear, and don’t automatically assume you can’t do it because you’re not experienced in it.
 Provided you take your time and follow instructions carefully, anyone can do it.
 What’s more, with YouTube, blogs and websites offering step-by-step guides on how to do practically anything in the house, it’s easier than ever to find ways of making furniture and decorative items yourself at home.

 An easy way to do DIY is by renovating your old furniture instead of throwing it out and getting new stuff.
 Take planters, chairs, coffee tables, picture frames and anything else you want to adorn your porch with and paint them a new color or add a lick of varnish.
 For the cost of a can of paint, you can transform items you were bored with into fresh-looking, on-trend pieces.